odiszapc/stem/README.md

-# Stem Object Storage
+# STEM Object Storage

 STEM is a distributed scalable storage of immutable binary objects of arbitary sizes.
 STEM is based on top of Netty, Grizzly and Zookeeper.
+STEM has its own data storage format.

-STEM is designed as a cheap solution for cloud storage hosting providers and can be easily be deployed on commodity hardware.
-STEM does not need any vendor specific staff like RAID or SAN, plain formatted disks are used to store binary data.
+STEM is designed as a cheap solution for cloud hosting providers and can easily be deployed on commodity hardware.
+STEM does not need any vendor specific staff like RAID or SAN, it uses plain formatted disks to store binary data.

 With STEM you can persist up to 100-200TB+ of binary data on each machine in cluster.